 Fill up a small wide-mouth bottle with gorp and attach it to your shoulder strap, so you can snack while you’re hiking or snowshoeing without having to stop.
 You expend more calories when winter hiking than you can eat in three square meals, so it pays to stoke your boiler while you’re on the move.
 Gorp or nuts are good because they won’t freeze together in the bottle, they’re highly caloric, and they’re rich in fats which won’t make you feel jumpy or sleepy the way that a lot of sweets can.

-While aluminum crampons are less durable than ones made from steel, they’re also significantly lighter weight.
-If you only use then to walk on packed snow and ice, you can get several seasons out of them.
-If you’re trying to shed gear weight, and you need full crampons, this is low hanging fruit.
-For example, the steel CAMP USA Stalker Universal Crampon (the most popular crampon sold by REI) weighs 940 grams, while the aluminum CAMP USA 490 XLC Crampon (shown below) weigh 585 grams.
-That’s a 12.5 ounce weight savings, and makes a big difference in your pack and on your feet.
+While aluminum crampons are less durable than ones made from steel, they’re also significantly lighter in weight.
+If you only use them to walk on packed snow and ice, you can get several seasons out of them.
+If you’re trying to shed gear weight, and you need full crampons, this is low-hanging fruit.
+For example, the steel CAMP USA Stalker Universal Crampon (the most popular crampon sold by REI) weighs 940 grams, while the aluminum CAMP USA 490 XLC Crampon (shown below) weighs 585 grams.
+That’s a 12.5-ounce weight saving and makes a big difference in your pack and on your feet.

 Upright isobutane gas stove canisters won’t ignite between 15- 20 degrees (F) outside because the gas is too cold to vaporize.
 While you can warm the canister by keeping it inside your coat, burning the gas will generate a layer of frost on the outside of the canister and cool the contents down again.
 You can fool the canister into thinking it’s hot outside by placing it in a shallow dish of hot water, which will keep it going full blast.
 This is useful if you need to melt a lot of snow for drinking water.
 Be sure to periodically refresh the hot water to keep the charade going.
 A plastic frozen dinner dish makes a good water dish because it’s lightweight and easy to pack in a backpack.